yukihim/WebProg251/README.md

    - Open your browser and go to:
      `https://github.com/hybridauth/hybridauth/releases`
    - Download hybridauth version 3.12.2 (Latest in 29/11/2025)
+   - Unzip the contents.
+   - Rename the unzipped folder from `hybridauth-3.12.2` to `vendor`.
-   - Unzip and put the vendor folder in the root directory
+   - Place the `vendor` folder in the root directory of the project.

+4. **Create Configuration Files**
+   - In the `config/` directory, create two files: `hybridauth_config.php` and `emailjs_config.php`.
+   - Add your API keys and secrets to these files.
+They are ignored by Git for security.
+   - Contact me at `jacklorien@gmail.com` for the necessary keys if you are a contributor.

-4. **Access the Application**
+5. **Access the Application**
    - Open your browser and go to:
      `http://localhost/quanswebsite/`